Walls, Shetland: History

-A pier was built at Walls in the 18th century, and from 1838, it was a centre for fish curing.
 Walls itself is a quieter place than once it was.
 The large houses of Bayhall, now converted into flats, and Voe House are signs of past wealth, as are the three churches visible around the head of the sound.
 Two are still in use, while the third bears a sign showing its later conversion to a bakery.

 On June 25, 1958, the Estonian fisherman Erich Teayn (a.k.a.
 Erik Klaub) escaped from the Soviet ship Ukrania in Walls by commandeering a motorboat.
 He was pursued across the countryside by 30 Soviet crewmen, but he managed to evade capture and was eventually granted asylum by the British government.

 Walls was the childhood home of two poets, Vagaland (Thomas Alexander Robertson, 1909–1973) and Christine De Luca (born 1947).
 In 1884 it was the birthplace of both Peter Fraser (1884–1966), musician and founder member of the Shetland Fiddlers' Society, and William Moffatt, author.